-The Duke of Edinburgh’s Award has recently been granted a 5 year Camping Exemption Certificate for England and Wales by Natural England.
-The Camping Exemption Certificate (due to expire on the 16th October 2018) allows recreational organisation to camp on land without a site licence or the need to apply for planning permission and should allow a number of ‘greenfield’ sites to offer camping to more DofE participants than before.
+The Duke of Edinburgh’s Award has recently been granted a five-year Camping Exemption Certificate for England and Wales by Natural England.
+The Camping Exemption Certificate (due to expire in October 2023) allows recreational organisation to camp on land without a site licence or the need to apply for planning permission and should allow a number of ‘greenfield’ sites to offer camping to more DofE participants than before.

 In practice in means that under section 269 of the Public Health Act 1936 that the following is permitted:

 – The use of any land owned by the exempted organisation (or provided or used by them) to be used for tented camping without the need for a site licence from the local authority